-4 The adjustment of the energy consumption calculation methodology led to a restatement of the energy baseline for 2019, and the actual numbers for 2020 and 2021.
+- 4 The adjustment of the energy consumption calculation methodology led to a restatement of the energy baseline for 2019, and the actual numbers for 2020 and 2021.
 The energy used by local data centres is now excluded from our energy consumption target per employee.
-Emissions associated with energy consumed by local data centres are integrated in our total GHG footprint along with emissions caused by flexible and hybrid working arrangements and selected cloud-based systems.
+Emissions associated with energy consumed by local data centres are integrated in our total GHG footprint along with emissions caused by flexible and hybrid working arrangements and selected cloud-based systems. - 5 All office buildings procure 100% renewable electricity.